 Go to Bed Early

-The body does most of its repairs between 10pm-1am.
-So, it’s ideal to have a consistent bedtime so that you can be resting by the time 10pm rolls around.
-Make your rrom as dark as possible to promote deep sleep.
+The body does most repairs between 10pm-1am.
+So, it’s ideal to have a consistent bedtime so you can be resting by the time 10pm rolls around.
+Make your room dark as possible to promote deep sleep.
 For kids too!
 Cortisol elevates after 10pm and once this starts pumping through the body it can keep you more alert and awake into the night and will make it harder to wind down and go to sleep.

-Self-care routines like meditation, yoga, deep breathing, and plenty of sleep can release anger.
-Negative thoughts and emotions sabotage your best efforts at relaxing the liver, so try emotional clearing approaches like Emotional Freedom Technique (EFT), talking to a friend or empowering self-talk.
+Self-care routines like meditation, yoga, deep breathing, and sleep can release anger.
+Negative thoughts and emotions sabotage our best efforts at relaxing the liver, so try emotional clearing approaches like Emotional Freedom Technique (EFT) or talk to a friend.
 Be kind to yourself.

 Take a Nap

 Take advantage of the warm sun and grab a nap in your lawn chair!
 You’ll need less caffeine and sugar when you’re rested and relaxed.